Part 2: Why Customer Service should be tightly integrated with your marketing strategy—and vice versa

 The Internet has been both a blessing and a curse for businesses.
 Through the web, far more customers are exposed to a business’s products and services.
 At the same time, however, the Internet also de-emphasizes the personal bonds that have traditionally been forged between a business and its customers—largely a consequence of the difficulty making personal human connections online.
 Increasingly, customers make purchasing decisions based on impersonal factors like price and convenience.
 To combat the increased commoditization of the marketplace, businesses need to stand out.
 And the optimal way to accomplish this is by providing a first-rate, differentiated Customer Service experience from the very moment someone engages with your brand.

 Customer Service is an intangible factor that can quickly set a business apart from its competition and foster an intense emotional connection with the marketplace.
 That’s why it’s such a powerful and essential addition to any marketing strategy.
-As we explained in our previous blog post, even having a 360-degree view of a customer by way of your internal Customer Service Management platform is only part of the bigger whole of “knowing” your customers inside and out; customers today are simply exposed to too much information and involved in too many interactions that are not being captured by 360-degree customer views.
+As we explained in our previous blog post about CSM Marketing, even having a 360-degree view of a customer by way of your internal Customer Service Management platform is only part of the bigger whole of “knowing” your customers inside and out; customers today are simply exposed to too much information and involved in too many interactions that are not being captured by 360-degree customer views.
 Let’s explore five reasons that it makes sense to tightly integrate your Customer Service into your marketing strategy:

 - Your customers are connecting with you via multiple channels: A traditional marketing strategy is built around connecting with customers through email programs, advertising, website visits, etc. These channels, however, are not where your customers are connecting with you on a human level.
 The human connection happens primarily via your contact center—home to perhaps a dozen Customer Service channels, from web chats to social media to traditional phone calls and follow-up emails.
 That’s why you want to build a marketing strategy that integrates with the activities taking place within your contact center—and vice versa.
 It’s more critical than ever to have marketing and Customer Service work together to create a consistent brand image and meaning.